 - European Network and Information Security Agency (ENISA)

 As new features are developed, the Security Team assesses the requirements and system design to help mitigate risks by performing Threat Modeling.
 Threat Modeling is a structured process where security threats pertinent to the feature under review are identified so that appropriate security countermeasures may be identified and applied.

 Secure coding and the OWASP top 10 vulnerabilities

-Blackboard products are developed according to a set of development guidelines that are derived from OWASP, including specific countermeasures for OWASP Top Ten vulnerabilities for 2013.
+Blackboard products are developed according to a set of development guidelines that are derived from OWASP, including specific countermeasures for OWASP Top Ten vulnerabilities.